Tangerine Dream (Kaleidoscope album): Music and lyrics

-Peter Daltrey, lead singer of the band was asked about the lyrics and the music of the album, and he wrote the following statement in the sleeve notes:

-"The collective subject of our songs is simple, life and people.
+Peter Daltrey, lead singer of the band, wrote the following statement about the lyrics and music of the album in the sleeve notes: "The collective subject of our songs is simple, life and people.
 We have written our songs about you.
 Happy people, sad people, lovely people and a few confused people.
 We have written of the children, of the king and his queen, and we have also included a few words about ourselves, about our lives, about our loves and about our dreams".